sumbach/modern-cljs/doc/tutorial-16.md

 Stay tuned for the next tutorial.

-# Next Step - [Tutorial 17: Enlive by REPLing][21]
+# Next Step - [Tutorial 17: REPLing with Enlive][21]

-In the [next tutorial][21] we're going to integrate the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the right error messages when she/he types in invalid values in the form.
+In the [next tutorial][21] we're going to integrate the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the right error messages when she/he enters invalid values in the form.

 # License